• Skip to primary navigation

 Grow Your Reach

 Even if your customers use certain methods, you may want to use them, too.
-Of course, you need to make sure you can reach your ideal buyer.
+Of course, you must ensure you can reach your ideal buyer.
 But you can look for different ways to promote your marketing funnels.

 For example, maybe you find that a big portion of your audience uses their mobile devices more than a computer.
-You know that a lot of them also use social media, so you decide to promote your business with Facebook ads.
+You know many of them also use social media, so you decide to promote your business with Facebook ads.

-As you set up the campaign, you should make sure to focus on purchase intent.
-So you focus on marketing to people who follow you or who have visited your website before.
+As you set up the campaign, you should focus on purchase intent.
+So, you focus on marketing to people who follow you or have visited your website.

 While you don’t need to use every possible platform, you should try a few.
-You can always stop using them if they don’t provide the results you desire.
+You can always stop using them if they don’t provide the desired results.
 But you’ll never know what might work until you try it.

 Use Different Tactics

-As you aim to grow your reach with your funnel strategy, you should think about the marketing tactics you want to use.
+To grow your reach with your funnel strategy, you should consider the marketing tactics you want to use.
 What works for attracting potential customers may not work to convert them into buyers.

-At the top of the funnel, you may choose to use search ads to show up in front of more people.
-Paid search can help you show up first without waiting for organic SEO to work.
+At the top of the funnel, you may use search ads to show up in front of more people.
+Paid search marketing can help you show up first without waiting for organic SEO to work.
 Then, you can get results more quickly.

 Later in the funnel, your marketing plan may focus on retargeting people in your audience.
 That way, you can focus on people who have already interacted with you.
 No matter what you do, consider a few things to try for each stage of the process.